 5.1 University of Toronto Policies

 The University of Toronto has numerous policies that are approved by its Governing Council, which apply to all students.
-It is in each student's best interest to be familiar with these policies as the University will assume that s/he has done so.
+It is in all students' best interest to be familiar with these policies as the University will assume they have done so.
 All of the University's policies can be accessed through the Governing Council website, but those of particular importance to students include:

 More information about academic policies can be found on the Office of the Vice-President and Provost website.